Glowies/wgpu-slang-renderer/README.md

 # TODO
 - [ ] Use block compression on all ktx2 textures
+- [ ] implement proper IBL for the sky texture
 - [ ] impl of AsBindGroup in Material has too many empty functions.
 Maybe some of those methods in AsBindGroup should be moved to another derived trait that is only for UniformBuffer bindgroups?
 - [ ] Open PR for missing `cache: None` in Seeing the light section And missing update to parameters of create_render_pipeline in the HDR section to make sure it takes in the color format of the hdr_pipeline